 The way that the news is usually split into us and everyone else:

 The naming of clubs and franchises, such as the National Football League, as specific to our country:

 The performance of the pledge of allegiance in schools and sports arenas:

 So, what?
 What could possibly be the problem?

 Sociologists have critiqued nationalism for being the source of an irrational commitment and loyalty to one’s nation, a commitment that makes one willing to both die and kill.
 Billig argues that, while it appears harmless on the surface, “banal nationalism can be mobilized and turned into frenzied nationalism.”
 The profound sense of national pride required for war, for example, depends on this sense of nationhood internalized over a lifetime.
 So banal nationalism isn’t “nationalism-lite,” it’s the very foundation upon which more dangerous nationalisms are built.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.